praveendoodipala7/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating Aws With Python
-Repository for Automating AWS with Python course
+Repository for the Automating AWS with Python